 The grey area of customer support

-When you’re on a support team though, problems aren’t always that black and white.
-It’s like you’re the fire-marshall and the whole town is burning – how do you decide which fires to put out first?
+When you’re on a support team, especially when you’re handling B2B support, problems aren’t always that black and white.
+It’s like you’re the fire-marshall and most parts of the town are burning – how do you decide which fires to put out first?
 Any given issue can have a number of factors dictating its priority, and the definitions of urgency and importance are also likely to vary across businesses.
 But you can usually narrow it down to four main things:

 - The channel used